ibexa/documentation-developer/docs/guide/personalization/developer_guide/content_api.md

 You can use the interface to post item information within the request's body into the store, and to display or update the items directly.

-You can use HTTP methods to create, update or retrieve items that are located in the data store.
+You can use HTTP methods to create, update or retrieve items that are in the data store.

 ## GET requests